 Women in Power: 1 in 4 at Parliament, Slightly More Are Managers

 (CN) — Two public agencies released reports Friday on women in power.
-One report says 1 in 4 members of national parliaments across the globe are is a woman.
+One report says 1 in 4 members of national parliaments across the globe is a woman.
 Women make up half of the European workforce, but the other study finds that only 1 in 3 is a manager.

 The International Parliamentary Union released the report on MPs, short for members of parliament, in honor of the 25th anniversary of the Beijing conference, the last of four world conferences on women hosted by the United Nations.
 International’s Women Day, it should be noted, is March 8.